March 25, 2013

 This six day music and media festival covers the gamut of music varieties, ranging from electronic, Latin rock, hip hop/rap, avant/experimental, metal, alt. country, R&B, gospel, singer-songwriter to punk, funk, folk, dance and pop.
 This all encompassing music festival leaves nothing to be desired, however, it does create an infinite amount of choices to be made depending upon each person’s specific music tastes and interests.
 Besides the music portion of SXSW being a massive draw, independent films and emerging technologies are also a huge incentive to attend.

-Globe Trekker host, Zay Harding had the opportunity to visit Texas and many of its cities.
+Host Zay Harding had the opportunity to visit Texas and many of its cities.
 From Dallas, Ft.
 Worth, Houston, Huntsville, San Antonio, El Paso, Glenrio, a mysterious ghost town, to Austin, a liberal contrast to the typically conservative cities in Texas.

 Cathedral of Junk- Photo Credit: Phil Warner- Flickr